 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services

-Roanoke College offers a number of student services including nonremedial tutoring, placement service, and health service.
+Roanoke College offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 Roanoke College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Roanoke College, 63 percent have cars on campus.
+Of the students at Roanoke College, 60 percent have cars on campus.
 Alcohol is permitted for students of legal age at Roanoke College.